nmolivo/dataquest_eng/1_production_databases/README.md

 cur.execute(query)
 conn.commit()
 ```
-For clarity on what this function is doing, read it from the inside-out:
+For clarity on what this query is doing, read it from the inside-out:
-1. Start with the groupby aka `PARTITION BY`:
+1. Start with `PARTITION BY`:
    - This creates a table of each combination of `stationid` and `update`, and respective `index` locations.
    - Order by `index` - We created `index` as an auto-increment, unique identifyer.
 2. Over that `PARTITION`, we are selecting `index`, the unique identifier, and a variable we create on the fly, `ROW_NUMBER()` (with alias `rnum`)